Fiorello La Guardia: Ethnic politics

 La Guardia governed in an uneasy alliance with New York's Jews and liberal WASPs, together with ethnic Italians and Germans.
 An unorthodox Republican, he also ran as the nominee of the American Labor Party, a union-dominated anti-Tammany left wing group that supported Roosevelt for president beginning in 1936.
 La Guardia supported Roosevelt, chairing the Committee of Independent Voters for Roosevelt and his running mate, Henry A. Wallace, with Senator George W. Norris during the 1940 presidential election.
 La Guardia was the city's first Italian-American mayor, but was not a typical Italian New Yorker.
 He was a Republican Episcopalian who had grown up in Arizona and had a Triestine Jewish mother and a lapsed Catholic father.
 He spoke several languages; when working at Ellis Island, he was certified as an interpreter for Italian, German, Yiddish, and Croatian.
 It served him well during a contentious congressional campaign in 1922.
 When Henry Frank, a Jewish opponent, accused him of antisemitism, La Guardia rejected the suggestion that he publicly disclose that his mother was Jewish as "self-serving".
 Instead, La Guardia dictated an open letter in Yiddish that was also printed in Yiddish.
 In it, he challenged Frank to publicly and openly debate the issues of the campaign entirely in the Yiddish language.
 Frank, although he was Jewish, could not speak the language and was forced to decline—and lost the election.

 La Guardia's 1933 campaign coincided with the rise of racial and religious hostilities in Germany, and he supported a more anti-Nazi response while in office.
 He publicly supported groups that engaged in boycotts of German goods and spoke alongside Rabbi Stephen S. Wise, leader of the American Jewish Congress.
 In 1935, La Guardia caused an international stir when he denied a masseur license to a German immigrant, stating that Germany had violated a treaty guaranteeing equal treatment of American professionals by discriminating against American Jews.
-Despite threats from Germany (including a bomb threat against New York City's German Consulate), La Guardia continued to use his position as mayor to denounce Nazism.
+Despite threats of retaliation from Germany and a bomb threat against New York City's German Consulate, La Guardia continued to use his position as mayor to denounce Nazism.
 During his reelection campaign in 1937, speaking before the Women's Division of the American Jewish Congress, he called for the creation of a special pavilion at the upcoming New York World's Fair, "a chamber of horrors" for "that brown-shirted fanatic," referring to Hitler.
 He also led anti-Nazi rallies and promoted legislation to facilitate the U.S. rescue of the Jewish refugees.
 He also appointed more racially and religiously diverse judges, including Rosalie Loew Whitney, Herbert O'Brien, Jane Bolin, and Hubert Thomas Delany.
 La Guardia would soon regret appointing O'Brien, who used his position as Domestic Relations judge to oppose some New Deal policies, leading to La Guardia's condemnation of him with the famous line, "Senator, I have made a lot of good appointments and I think I am good ... but when I make a mistake, it's a beaut."